Lucky666123/Robotic-Arm/report.md

 ## 2. Summary of Params and Hyperparams of the Agent and of the Network
 *Network Hyperparameters:*
 ```
-# can be fine-tuned in the notebook itself
 tau (interpolation parameter soft update): 0.001
 lr_actor (learning rate actor): 1e-3
 lr_critic (learning rate critic): 1e-4
 ```
 *Agent Parameters / Hyperparameters:*
 ```
-# can be fine-tuned in the notebook itself
 Gamma or Discount Rate: 0.99
 Buffer Size: 1e5
 Batch Size: 100